mxro/maxrohde-web/content/posts/2018/2018-12-19-mastering-modular-javascript/index.md

 ---
-title: 'Mastering Modular JavaScript'
-date: '2018-12-19'
+blog: maxrohde.com
 categories:
-  - 'javascript'
+- javascript
+date: "2018-12-19"
 tags:
-  - 'programming'
+- programming
+title: Mastering Modular JavaScript
 ---

 Today I was having a look around for best practices for defining JavaScript modules.
 In that search, I came across the book [Mastering Modular JavaScript](https://ponyfoo.com/books/mastering-modular-javascript).
 This book offers a good selection of best practices for JS module development.
 Also, all chapters are freely available on GitHub: